Befriend Your Brain

 Psychologists, educators, neurobiologists have been shaping definitions of executive function for decades.

-Even if lists and labels differ slightly, these are the processes your brain constantly fire to control your behavior and keep you on task to reach a goal.
+Even if lists and labels differ, these are the processes your brain constantly fire to control your behavior and keep you on task to reach a goal.

 For example: